Optiminer/OptiminerZero/README.md

 willing to pay the developer for his work depriving any earnings there are no more public releases of the software.

+Note that re-distribution of versions downloaded from here is disallowed according to its licence.

+See the full discussion at https://forum.z.cash/t/about-linux-dev-fees/9600/18?u=optiminer

 Thank you for your understanding.

 Supports: